 Noise and anxiety

 Anxiety may also be linked to certain situations such as social situations, tests or public speaking.
-This may come from previous associations or bad experiences, a lack of self confidence, or it may be related to the way we physically process information to help us navigate our world.
-Subtle processing problems related to vertigo or agoraphobia can sometimes play a role in anxiety without our realising it.
+This may come from previous associations or bad experiences, a lack of self-confidence, or it may be related to the way we physically process information to help us navigate our world.
+Subtle processing problems related to vertigo or agoraphobia can sometimes play a role in anxiety without our realizing it.

 How Sound Therapy helps reduce anxiety

-“For years I’ve lived with a mind filled with almost non-stop, self-abusive thoughts that no amount of counselling or investigation into causes could ease.
-Within 24 hours of starting Sound Therapy...”
+“For years I’ve lived with a mind filled with almost non-stop, self-abusive thoughts that no amount of counseling or investigation into causes could ease.
+Within 24 hours of starting Sound Therapy my...”

 Coral Waight, VIC - Read More